Is This Normal Relationship Stress or a Sign It’s Not Working?

 What Temporary Relationship Stress Actually Looks Like

-When relationship strain follows from external circumstances, it tends to have a recognisable shape.
+When relationship strain follows from external circumstances, it has a recognisable shape.
 Knowing what healthy stress looks like makes it easier to recognise when something has shifted.

-A circumstance has changed.
-A situation shifts — job loss, a new baby, a health scare, a move that disrupts routines — and the difficulty between you tracks that shift.
-You can usually name when things became harder, and the answer points outward rather than inward.
+A situation shifts: job loss, a new baby, a health scare, a move that disrupts routines.
+The difficulty between you follows that shift.
+You can name when things became harder, and the answer points outward rather than inward.

 Despite the friction, you can still find your way back to each other.
 You argue, sometimes sharply.
-One of you withdraws for a while.
+One of you withdraws.
 But the distance does not harden.
-A conversation, an apology, even a small gesture of goodwill — something lands.
+A conversation, an apology, even a small gesture of goodwill: something lands.
 Neither person has to abandon what matters to them in order to restore the connection.

 When the Relationship Itself Is the Source of Strain